Selsey Tramway Project

 March 2021 – Ongoing

-The ‘Selsey Tram Way’ project aims to enhance the heritage of a ‘train’ which ran between Chichester and Selsey from 1897 until 1935.
+The ‘Selsey Tramway Project' (2022) aims to enhance the heritage of a ‘train’ which ran between Chichester and Selsey from 1897 until 1935.

 The Selsey Tramway was the brainchild of Colonel Stephens.
-It opened in 1897, having taken just 4 months to build, and was named The Hundred of Manhood & Selsey Tramway until 1924, when it became known as the West Sussex Railway.
-The tramway also had a number of alternative ‘nicknames’ – the Blackberry Line, the Sidlesham Snail, the Hedgerow Train and the Clickety-click, which illustrate its quirky reputation.
+It opened in 1897, having taken just 4 months to build.
+It was more accurately named The Hundred of Manhood & Selsey Tramways Company Ltd (1897-1924) and West Sussex Railway (1924-35).
+It also had a number of alternative ‘nicknames’ – the Blackberry Line, the Sidlesham Snail, the Hedgerow Train and the Clickety-click which illustrate its quirky reputation.

-There were 11 stations along the route – Chichester, Hunston, Hoe Farm Halt, Chalder (Farm), Mill Pond Halt, Sidlesham, Ferry Farm, Golf Club Halt, Selsey Bridge Halt, Selsey Town and Selsey Beach.
-The line crossed roads at Stockbridge, Hunston, Sidlesham and Ferry Farm.
-It crossed the Chichester Canal at Hunston, as well as Broad Rife adjacent to Ferry Pool.
+There were 11 stations along the route – Chichester, Hunston, Hoe Farm, Chalder (Farm), Mill Pond Halt, Sidlesham, Ferry Farm, Golf Links Halt, Selsey Bridge Halt, Selsey Town and Selsey Beach Pond.
+The line crossed main roads at Stockbridge, Sidlesham (twice) and Ferry Farm.
+It crossed the Chichester Canal at Hunston as well as Broad Rife adjacent to Ferry Pool.

-The line closed in 1935 due to a combination of its own unreliability and the competition of the Southdown Bus Company.
+The line closed in 1935 due to a combination of its own unreliability and the competition of the Southdowns Bus Company.

-In 1997, the 100th anniversary of the tramway's first train journey, a walking guide was published and signs were added existing footpath signs which closely follow the original track route, to commemorate the tramway.
-In 2008, MWHG updated this walking guide, called ‘Walk The Selsey Tram Way’.
+In 1997, the 100th anniversary of the first train, a walking guide was written and signs attached to existing WSCC footpath signs along the route.
+In 2008 MWHG revised the guide ‘Walk The Selsey Tram Way’.
+In 2022 MWHG ‘Walk The Selsey Tram Way’ was updated with additional features.

 ‘Walk The Selsey Tram Way’ Guide

-The original 2008 version of the walking guide will be re-written and designed.
-New directions will be included, which will be based on feedback from volunteers who will trial the guide prior to publication.
-This guide will be available on our Walks and Trails page.
-A map will also be created to accompany the guide.
+The original 2008 version of the walking guide was re-written and designed, including new directions based on feedback from volunteers who trialled the guide prior to publication.

 Interactive Map of the Route